 Each tray has about 37.5 square inches of plantable surface area.

-The Home Microgreen Store sells pre-measured seed packets for 5-inch by 5-inch inserts, 10-inch by 10-inch trays, and you can buy seed by the gram for most varieties.
+The Home Microgreen Store sells pre-measured seed packets for 10-inch by 10-inch trays, and you can buy seed by the gram for most varieties.

 Calculate the Area of Your Planting Tray